iot-lnu/applied-iot/BOM.md

 Bill of materials for the course in Applied IoT (Tillämpad IoT) @ Linnaeus University 2020.
 If you have any questions, please let me know and I'll update the BOM.
 My contact details: [fredrik @ LNU](https://lnu.se/en/staff/fredrik.ahlgren/).

+**Please use the Slack group as the first hand of contact.**

-## Update 2020-04-21
+## Update 2020-04-28

-There are going to be pre-assembled kits that can be bought directly from a Swedish distributor at a discounted price.
-More information will come.
+Electrokit.se has agreed on setting up a couple of pre-assembled kits for the course.
+Links will come very soon.

 ## If you want to buy stuff right away...